lhellemons/php-value-objects/docs/single-value-objects.md

 By far the most common use case for value objects involve an object represented by a single value, which is also its serialized representation.
-For these cases we offer the `SingleValueObjectInterface` and the `SingleValueObjectTrait`.
+For these cases this library offers the `SingleValueObjectInterface` and the `SingleValueObjectTrait`.

-A `SingleValueObjectInterface` defines one factory method `of` that constructs an instance from its serialized representation, one instance method `getValue` that retrieves the serialized representation, and also requires that you implement `__toString` to get the string
+A `SingleValueObjectInterface` defines one factory method, `of`, that constructs an instance from its serialized representation, one instance method `getValue` that retrieves the serialized representation, and also requires that you implement `__toString` to get the string